muzsor/universe-doc/README.md

 > **Document about the game Flyff Universe. <ins>NOT affiliated with GalaLab / Wemade Connect / PlayPark.</ins>**

 > [!IMPORTANT]
-> **The information uses in the document is from the FlyFF Universe API and belong to Gala Lab Corp.**
+> **The information used in the document is from the FlyFF Universe API and belong to Gala Lab Corp.**

 > [!CAUTION]
 > **This repository was created to promote the game.
 If any inconvenience is caused, please contact me as soon as possible.
 Thanks you.** 🙏